shumwaymark/sentinelcam/README.rst

 There are a number of inherent challenges to the SentinelCam design that must be overcome.

 Partly this is related to infrastructure constraints.
-This system is designed to run on small low-voltage embedded devices, rather than operating within a top-shelf commercial data center, or virtual server farm in the clouds.
+This system is designed to run on small low-voltage embedded devices, rather than operating on costly rackmount hardware, or a virtual server farm in the clouds.
 The more CPU/GPU brought to bear, the more electricity and expense needed to make it all work.

 *Infrastructure is not the only challenge*.
 Design philosophy presents a more complex set of obstacles.